 As part of their duty for Santa, Scout Elves fly to the North Pole every night to tell Santa about your family’s adventures.
 Next time they’re gearing up for their super speedy trip, ask them to carry your letter!
 This Scout Elf Express delivery system is so beloved by Santa that he put his official stamp of approval on this delivery method.
 Read all about it—and get the tools to craft the perfect elf-sized letters—in Scout Elf Express Delivers Letters to Santa.

-With your kids, visit elfontheshelf.com/write-letter-santa to submit wish lists, messages, questions and more directly to Santa.
-While you’re there, listen to a special message from the Big Man in Red (message can only be heard on desktop computers).
+With your kids, visit Santa's North Pole to submit wish lists, messages, questions and more directly to Santa.
+While you’re there, listen to a special message from the Big Man in Red.

 The North Pole